Dangerous England Face Pakistan In World Cup Final But Rain Threatens - UrduPoint

 "One of the things I think India was really missing last night in the bowling department was a leg-spinning option -- really a sixth bowling option," he said on Friday.

 "Our side has six genuine options and a seventh as well should it be required.
 So I think the bases are covered."
-Both teams know each other well, playing a seven-game T20 series in Pakistan ahead of the World Cup, which England won 4-3, rallying from 3-2 down.
+Both teams know each other well, playing a seven-game T20 series in Pakistan ahead of the World Cup, which England won 4-3.

 "I think the time we had in Pakistan, it was great for the group," said Buttler.